mkb16/getting-and-cleaning-data/README.md

 8. These names are used to name the activities in the data set
 9. All the data set are merged
 10. Using the lapply() function , a second, independent tidy data set with the average of each variable for each activity and each subject is created
-11. This is written as tidy.txt file using write.table()
+11. This is written as clean.txt file using write.table()